RubixML/ML/README.md

 ```

 ### Mean Shift
-A hierarchical clustering algorithm that uses peak finding to locate the local maxima (Centroids) of a training set given by a radius constraint.
+A hierarchical clustering algorithm that uses peak finding to locate the local maxima (centroids) of a training set given by a radius constraint.

 ##### Unsupervised, Persistable